 - Ability to discuss and present the development of exhibits to others, including donors and trustees.

-- Ensure frequent contact with Director of Exhibits to: determine workflow priorities, identify potential problem areas needing immediate or future attention, participate as an actively supportive member of the exhibits team, and be willing to share knowledge as well as learn new skills from others.
+- Ensure frequent contact with Sr. Exhibit Developer to: determine workflow priorities, identify potential problem areas needing immediate or future attention, participate as an actively supportive member of the exhibits team, and be willing to share knowledge as well as learn new skills from others.

 Experience, Education, or Skills Required:

-- Graduate-level degree in exhibit development, museum studies, museum education, anthropology or a related field; or bachelor’s degree with experience equivalent.
+- Bachelor’s degree in exhibit development, museum studies, museum education, anthropology or a related field; or equivalent experience.